 Yetta and Jacob Gelman Fellow Mr. Igor Niculcea

 Igor Niculcea is Senior Lecturer in the Department of Philology and History and the Chair of History and Social Sciences at Cahul State University (Moldova).
 He received a B.A. in world contemporary history from the National University of Odessa (Ukraine) and is currently a Ph.D. candidate in world history there.
-For his Yetta and Jacob Gelman Fellowship on the Holocaust in Romania, Mr. Niculcea is conducting research for his project “Holocaust in Transnistria: The Interplay between Central, Regional, and Local Romanian Authorities.”
+For his Yetta and Jacob Gelman Fellowship on the Holocaust in Romania, Mr. Niculcea conducted research for his project “Holocaust in Transnistria: The Interplay between Central, Regional, and Local Romanian Authorities.”

 Mr. Niculcea is the author of scholarly articles on the Romanian administration of Transnistria during World War II, including “Illegal Ukrainian Irredentism in Transnistria (1941-1944) in Ukrainian Historical Journal (2007); “Religious Education in Transnistria during the Romanian Administration (1941-1944)” in Literatura ta Cultura Polissya (2004); and “Romanian Administration in Transnistria (1941-1944): Sources and Historiography” in Zapiski Istoricheskogo fakultetu (1997).
 He is the recipient of many grants and scholarships, including an internship with the Academic Staff Mobility Program, Erasmus Mundus External Cooperation Window Program, financed by the European Commission, a research grant from the Ministry of Foreign Affairs in Romania, and an Individual Mobility Grant through the Tempus TACIS Program.
 He has language skills in Romanian, Russian, and Ukrainian.